 It follows from the representation in \eqref{eq:phi_12} that the asymptotic theory of the OLS estimator involves the sample moments of $(y_{t-1},\Delta y_{t-1})$.
-Hence, in addition to the asymptotic approximation of $y_{t-1}$, we also need the asymptotic approximation for $\Delta y_{t-1}$.
-The latter involves two additional continuous time processes.
+Therefore, in addition to the asymptotic approximation of $y_{t-1}$, we also need the asymptotic approximation for $\Delta y_{t-1}$.
+The latter involves two additional continuous-time processes.
 We define:

 Note that the diffusion process $K_{c,d}(r)$ is akin to the process $J_{c,d}(r)$ except that it is defined with a cosine function instead of a sine function.
 The next proposition shows that in large samples and after scaling, the distribution of $\Delta y_{\floor{nr}}$ can be approximated by that of $G_{c,d}(r)$.